How High Schoolers Are Planning Online Prom Parties Amid Coronavirus

 “It’s just so disappointing,” she says.
 “I know that all of my friends are extremely crushed and a lot of them are honestly in denial.
 They think that we’re somehow still going to figure out a way to make it happen.”

-Unfortunately, it that may not be case.
+Unfortunately, that may not be case.

 On Sunday, the Centers for Disease Control and Prevention recommended suspending gatherings of 50 or more people for the next eight weeks.
 Two days later, California Gov. Gavin Newsom said that most of the state’s schools will likely remain closed for the rest of the school year, meaning all school-organized events will probably be canceled as well.